Tribes of Midgard is more than ‘Valheim: The isometric action-RPG’

 Tribes of Midgard may seem like “Valheim: The isometric action-RPG,” but in an interview with Norsfell cofounder and CEO Julian Maroda, I learned that it could be far deeper.

-Norsfell is giving players an option to play as an Ein either by themselves or up to 10 others in Saga mode (which is more story-driven) or Survival mode, which is an endless experience that scales to the number of people in your group.
+Norsfell is giving players an option to play their Einherjar either by themselves or up to 10 others in Saga mode (which is more story-driven) or Survival mode, which is an endless experience that scales to the number of people in your group.
 While talking with Maroda, I learned that if you start with, say, four players, then only two of you play in the next session, the world scales down.
 And if the next time you play with three people, it scales up, but not to where it was when you started out with four people.
 Tribes of Midgard does this by adjusting about 20 parameters.
 Playing solo, the map and amount of resources is going to be smaller.

 “As you have people joining or leaving the game, we then auto-scale the difficulty so that it always feels like … an adequate level of challenge.
 And that’s how we strike the balance in between playing solo or playing with your friends,” Maroda said.